top of page

 Jim & Ingrid - Bavarian Dance

 Jim & Ingrid Rehle-Williams have been teaching Bavarian dancing for over 20 years.
-The dances are easy to learn and fun to do and they cater for all levels of dancer from beginners to the more advanced.
+The dances are easy to learn and fun to do, and they cater for all levels of dancers from beginners to the more advanced.
 Dances include waltzes, polkas, mazurkas and other styles.
-Each dance is clearly described and walked through.
-We will be accompanied by live music led by Ray Mulligan.
+Each dance is clearly described and walked through, and will be accompanied by live music led by Ray Mulligan.

 The Joyful Strains

-The Joyful Strains is a Nowra based Community Choir and vocal Group that started this year and have, in a very short time developed a unique approach to vocals and arrangements, as well as creating a safe space for self expression and inclusion.
+The Joyful Strains is a Nowra-based community choir and vocal Group that started this year and has, in a very short time, developed a unique approach to vocals and arrangements, as well as creating a safe space for self-expression and inclusion.

 Kameruka Bush Orchestra